-For the trailing twelve months ended June 30, 2021 and 2020, our contract renewal rates for existing CoStar subscription-based services on annual contracts were approximately 92% and 89%, respectively, and therefore our cancellation rates for those services for the same periods were approximately 8% and 11% respectively.
+For the trailing twelve months ended September 30, 2021 and 2020, our contract renewal rates for existing CoStar Group subscription-based services for contracts with a term of at least one year were approximately 92% and 89%, respectively, and therefore our cancellation rates for those services for the same periods were approximately 8% and 11% respectively.
 Our contract renewal rate is a quantitative measurement that is typically closely correlated with our revenue results.
 As a result, management believes that the rate may be a reliable indicator of short-term and long-term performance absent extraordinary circumstances.
-Our trailing twelve-month contract renewal rate may decline as a result of negative economic conditions, consolidations among our clients, reductions in customer spending, or decreases in our customer base.
+Our trailing twelvemonth contract renewal rate may decline as a result of negative economic conditions, consolidations among our clients, reductions in customer spending, or decreases in our customer base.